How to Choose the Best Plastic Surgeon in Melbourne

 Dr Rubinstein is a FRACS qualified Specialist Plastic Surgeon.

-Dr Craig Rubinstein performs custom breast lift with or without implants, breast reduction and breast augmentation procedures.
+Dr Craig Rubinstein performs custom breast lift with implants, breast lift without implants, breast reduction and breast augmentation procedures.
 His focus is on patient education so that patients know what to expect and what their options are.
 He is particularly concerned about low-rate, production-line cosmetic surgery clinics like the ones featured in ABC’s report on the breast surgery industry.

 “I take particular care in ensuring clients are able to make fully informed decisions regarding their surgery.
 It is extremely important that patients are aware of their options and choices, and how their recovery period can be optimised for good scar minimisation and pain management.”